vlaskinmac/bitlinks_devman/README.md

 - When entering a betlink into the program, the sum of clicks on it and the sum of clicks on individual days will be displayed.

-- When entering other links, a bitlink is output
+- When entering other links, a bitlink is output.

 ## Getting Started